OLIVELEAF

 Seeing Karen Graffeo's

-models.
-For which they insist on being fully dressed and
+artists' models.
+For which they insist on being fully

 With Jill Hammer's finished drawing